Language Models as Continuous Self-Evolving Data Engineers: Abstract

 \section{Abstract}

 Large Language Models (LLMs) have demonstrated remarkable capabilities on various tasks, while the further evolvement is limited to the lack of high-quality training data.
-In addition, traditional training approaches rely too much on expert-labeled data, setting an upper limit on the performance of LLMs.
-To address this issue, we propose a novel paradigm that enables LLMs to train itself by autonomously generating, cleaning, reviewing, and annotating data with preference information, named \ourmethod.
-Our approach demonstrates that LLMs can serve as continuous self-evolving data engineers, significantly reducing the time and cost of the post-training data construction process.
-Through iterative fine-tuning on different variants of the Qwen2, we validate the effectiveness of \ourmethod across various tasks, showing that it can continuously improve model performance and maintain high-quality data generation.
-Across eight benchmark dimensions, \ourmethod resulted in an average score enhancement of \textbf{3.36} for Qwen2-7B and \textbf{2.70} for Qwen2-7B-Instruct.
-This training paradigm with autonomous data construction not only reduces the reliance on human experts or external models but also ensures that the data aligns with human values and preferences, paving the way for the development of future superintelligent systems that can exceed human capabilities.
+In addition, traditional training approaches rely too much on expert-labeled data, setting a ceiling on the performance of LLMs.
+To address this issue, we propose a novel paradigm named \ourmethod (\textbf{LAN}guage models as \textbf{C}ontinuous self-\textbf{E}volving data engineers) that enables LLMs to train themselves by autonomously generating, cleaning, reviewing, and annotating data with preference information.
+Our approach demonstrates that LLMs can serve as continuous self-evolving data engineers, significantly reducing the time and cost of the post-training data construction.
+Through iterative fine-tuning on Qwen2 series models, we validate the effectiveness of \ourmethod across various tasks, showing that it can maintain high-quality data generation and continuously improve model performance.
+Across multiple benchmark dimensions, \ourmethod results in an average score enhancement of \textbf{3.64} for Qwen2-7B and \textbf{1.75} for Qwen2-7B-Instruct.
+This training paradigm with autonomous data construction not only reduces the reliance on human experts or external models but also ensures that the data aligns with human preferences, paving the way for the development of future superintelligent systems that can exceed human capabilities.
+Codes are available at: \url{https://github.com/Control-derek/LANCE}.